-The Council appointed two Maangai Maaori (Voice of Maaori)
+The Council appointed two Maangai Maaori (Voice of Maaori) to its three major Council Committees with full voting and

 Community committees and groups

 By advocating on behalf of their local communities, voluntary community committees and groups play an important role within community decision-making.
 Council works with them and the community boards so it can take into account local perspectives as part of its decision-making.
 They include: Aka Aka, Eureka, Glen Afton/Pukemiro, Gordonton, Horsham Downs, Matangi, Meremere, Newstead, North East Waikato (including Mangatawhiri, Mangatangi and Maramarua), Pokeno, Port Waikato, Pukekawa, Rangiriri, Tamahere, Te Kauwhata, Te Kowhai and Whatawhata.